snapsnapturtle/jonah.ml/_posts/2015-12-27-meta-robot-tags.md

 {% endhighlight %}

+### noindex

-**noindex** prevents your page from being indexed by search engine spiders.
+This prevents your page from being indexed by search engine spiders.
 This usually comes in handy when you have pages like for example a shopping cart page which is useless when someone comes here from a search engine.